Last Updated: September 27, 2016

 A California resident who has provided personal information to a business with whom he/she has established a business relationship for personal, family, or household purposes (“California customer”) is entitled to request information about whether the business has disclosed personal information to any third parties for the third parties’ direct marketing purposes, subject to certain exceptions.
 In general, subject to certain exceptions, if the business has made such a disclosure of personal information, upon receipt of a request by a California customer, the business is required to provide, free of charge, a list of all third parties to whom personal information was disclosed in the preceding calendar year, as well as a list of the categories of personal information that were disclosed.
 California customers may request further information about our compliance with this law by sending an e-mail to email@example.com.

-To help protect the privacy of data you transmit through the Site, where personal information is requested, we use technology designed to encrypt the information that you input before it is sent to us.
-In addition, we take commercially reasonable steps to protect data that we collect through the Site against unauthorized access.
-However, you should keep in mind that the Site is run on software, hardware and networks, any component of which may, from time to time, require maintenance or experience problems or breaches of security beyond our control.
+To help protect the privacy of data you transmit through the Services, where personal information is requested, we use technology designed to encrypt the information that you input before it is sent to us.
+In addition, we take commercially reasonable steps to protect data that we collect through the Services against unauthorized access.
+However, you should keep in mind that the Services is run on software, hardware and networks, any component of which may, from time to time, require maintenance or experience problems or breaches of security beyond our control.

 You may correct or update information collected about you by contacting Matterport at the email or mailing address noted below.
 We will use commercially reasonable efforts to correct or update our records.
 For our records, we may retain original and updated information for reasons such as technical constraints, dispute resolution, troubleshooting, and agreement enforcement.

 You have the right to ask us not to process your personal information for marketing purposes.
-We will usually inform you (before collecting your personal information) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by contacting us at the email address below.

 You have the right to access personal information about you.
 We may request a fee to meet our costs in providing you with details of the information we hold about you, as permitted by law.
 We may decline to process requests that are frivolous, vexatious, jeopardize the privacy of others, are extremely impractical, or not otherwise required by local law.

-We do not knowingly collect or maintain personal information from persons under 18 years old, and no part of our Site is directed to persons under 18.
-IF YOU ARE UNDER 18 YEARS OF AGE, PLEASE DO NOT USE OR ACCESS THE SERVICE AT ANY TIME OR IN ANY MANNER.
-If Matterport learns that personal information of persons less than 18 years old has been collected without verifiable parental consent, then Matterport will take the appropriate steps to delete this information.
-If you are a parent or guardian and discover that your child under the age of 18 has obtained an account on the Site, then you may alert Matterport at the address below and request that we delete that child’s personal information from our systems.
+We do not knowingly collect or maintain personal information from persons under 13 years old.
+Our Services are intended for use by a general audience, and no part of our Services is directed to children under 13.
+If Matterport learns that personal information of children less than 13 years old has been collected without verifiable parental consent, then Matterport will take the appropriate steps to delete this information.
+If you are a parent or guardian and discover that your child under the age of 13 has obtained an account on the Services or otherwise provided us with personal information without your consent, then you may alert Matterport at the address below and request that we delete that child’s personal information from our systems.